 Comfort is important when it comes to something you are going to wear all day and probably all night as well.
 The band should be soft and fit comfortably on your wrist without irritating.
 The clasp should be big enough to do its job but small enough not to catch on things, and the display should be comfortable for your eyes to read.

 It is crucial for a fitness watch to be comfortable.
 Not just when wearing for everyday casual use, but when working out, training, and engaging in all the various movement practices we love so much.
 When doing our research to find the best fitness watch currently available, we took into consideration the comfort of and adjustability of the band, how well it stayed in place while being active, and the weight and bulk of the watch face.

 Ease of Use aids performance

-We not only wanted to find the best fitness watches on the market, but we also wanted to find the best ones that were also simple to use.
+We not only wanted to find the best fitness watch on the market, but we also wanted to find the best ones that were also simple to use.
 We took ease of use into consideration in a number of different ways.
 We looked at a product's ease of use right out of the box, meaning how quick and painless setup is for the user.
 We looked at how user-friendly each feature is to locate and use within the interface.
 And we also considered how easy it was to access information within the device quickly, like workout history.

 Choose features which you need

 Features are an essential appeal for fitness trackers and watches.
 With a wide range of features, users experience more options for their training and enhanced functionality.
 During our in-depth research of a wide range of products, we favored products with the following features:

 - heart rate

 And from there we looked for products that had more features and investigated what they were, and how much it added value to the fitness watch.
 Just because fitness has fifty features, doesn't mean it scored well here.
 The features needed to be practical and user-friendly.